-After the export is complete, click the Bundle blue button to download a compressed ZIP file that contains all products along with a settings file for WP All Import.
+After the export is complete, click the Bundle blue button to download a compressed ZIP file that contains all products, along with a settings file used for the import process.

 You can modify the import template (to make any changes) by clicking on Continue to Step 2.

 However, in most migrations, changes are unnecessary, so click Skip to Step 4 to let the bundle file configure everything for you.

 Next, the Import Settings screen appears.
 Here you can Configure Advanced Settings (such as changing the import name or the number of records processed per iteration) or set Scheduling Options.

 To continue and finish the migration, click Continue, then click Confirm & Run Import on the following screen.

 Step 4: Confirm That the Products Migrated Successfully